 The $10,000 Foreclosure Auction Winning Bid Scenario

 Our property worth $300,000 has already sold at foreclosure auction for $40,000.
-A year has passed since the 2nd mortgage foreclosed and the investor that purchased has made a tidy little profit renting the house out in the meantime.
-The 1st mortgage holder began litigating and our investor is defending the foreclosure with his lawyer.
-The 1st Mortgage has a Final Judgement in the amount of $230,000 for principal and fees.
+A year has passed since the second mortgage foreclosed, and the investor who purchased the property has made a tidy little profit renting the house out in the meantime.
+The first mortgage holder began litigating, so our investor is defending the foreclosure with his lawyer.
+The first mortgage has a final judgment in the amount of $230,000 for principal and fees.
 Auction dates are set and canceled as the lawyers battle it out.

-In the meantime, the HOA association also now has a Final Judgement of $8,500 for unpaid monthly fees our investor was not making.
-The HOA has their day at the auction and bidding goes up to $10,000 within 10 minutes and it’s sold to a 3rd party bidder.
-The 3rd Party bidder is new to County Foreclosure investing and unfortunately does not do the research.
-This new investor does a title search after he wins the bidding and quickly is told to walk and only loses his 5% deposit.
-With an encumbering 1st mortgage of over $200,000 our newbie investor does not have the resources and walks.
-In the auction results the county still shows his winning bid of $10,000.
-Technically the Plaintiff is the winner since the investor walked away without paying.
+This new investor does a title search after he wins the bidding and is quickly told to walk.
+He will only lose his 5% deposit.
+With an encumbering first mortgage of over $200,000, our newbie investor does not have the resources and backs out.
+In the auction results, the county still shows his winning bid of $10,000.
+Technically the plaintiff is the winner since the investor walked away without paying.

 The $100 Foreclosure Auction Winning Bid Scenario

-The Roofer with the Mechanics Lien still has an interest in the property as he was not named in either of the previous foreclosures.
-Even though his lien was last to be recorded the county did not index his lien properly.
-The 1st mortgage still encumbers but they have a $230,000 Final Judgement on this property and their legal eagles have in fact named the roofer in the foreclosure.
+The roofer with the mechanics lien still has an interest in the property as he was not named in either of the previous foreclosures.
+Even though his lien was last to be recorded, the county did not index his lien properly.
+The first mortgage still encumbers, but they have a $230,000 final judgment on this property and their legal eagles have named the roofer in the foreclosure.
 The roofer knows his interest will be wiped out and is persuaded by his lawyer to move ahead with a foreclosure.

-The Roofer’s lien is put up for auction and no one bids on it as they can all see there is already the 1st Mortgage Foreclosure auction date for next week on the same property.
-The roofer is upset because his lawyer friend charged him $1,000 in legal fees to file this foreclosure and now he gets nothing.
+The roofer’s lien is put up for auction.
+No one bids on it because they can all see the first mortgage foreclosure auction date for next week on the same property.
+The roofer is upset because his lawyer friend charged him $1,000 in legal fees to file this foreclosure, and now he gets nothing.
 The auction ends unsold at the $100 starting bid.

-The results later that day on the county website show “Winning bidder $100 – Plaintiff”.
-To the untrained eye it looks like some property was sold for $100 when in fact that was simply the starting bid.
-The only party that made money in this scenario was the lawyer who suckered his now ex-friend into paying $1,000 in legal fees.
+The results on the county website show “Winning bidder $100 — Plaintiff.”
+To the untrained eye, it looks like some property was sold for $100 when in fact that was simply the starting bid.
+The only party that made money in this scenario was the lawyer, who suckered his now ex-friend into paying $1,000 in legal fees.

 How to Win Foreclosure Properties at Pennies on the Dollar

 Can you actually get a $300,000 property for $10,000 or $40,000 winning bids at the county foreclosure auction?
 Absolutely!
-It’s not going to happen often, but it absolutely does.
-Once in a while, banks forget to show up on their day of bidding and you end up winning a $200,0000 condo for $10,000 like our friend Joe Perez described in his interview video.
-Stories like his are the exception and are pretty rare, but it happens.
-Other scenarios can line up to give the sharp-eyed investors incredible wins like this.
+It’s not going to happen often, but you can get lucky.
+Once in a while, banks forget to show up on their day of bidding, and you end up winning a $200,000 condo for $10,000 like our friend Joe Perez described in his interview video.
+Stories like his are the exception, but it happens.
+Other scenarios can line up to give sharp-eyed investors incredible wins like this.